TheRealMJP/DXLatest/Notes.md

 ================================

 * IDL (MIDL) seems not too hard make a crappy parser for, at least the D3D12 subset
     * MIDL compiler doesn't seem useful, but maybe there's a useful library somewhere?
 Couldn't immediately find one.
     * Would be easy to have a list of interfaces/methods to include, and results for converting parameter types if desired
     * How to include inline comments?
     * How to include extension methods?
     * Could maybe save a lot of time even on the intitial rev, or maybe could be useful for generating custom cuts with options
     * Would definitely be nice for keeping up with future additions

 * Hand written is obviously full control
     * Time consuming
     * Easy to interleave comments and extensions
     * Can use macros for certain amounts of boilerplate, as well as for certain configuration options

+* Maybe have a "source" header and then preprocess into an output?
+    * That would be neat for making custom cuts and leaving the output clean
+    * Would have to look into what preprocessor to use, options, etc.
+    * Comments would need to survive